The table below lists the limits on the supported CCN resources.

-|Number of CCN per account||5|
+|Number of CCN instances per account||5|

-|Number of network instances that can be bound to a CCN instance||25|
+|Number of network instances that can be bound to one CCN instance||25|

-Non-transferrable with a Peering Connection
+Non-transferrable with a peering connection

 To ensure that the interconnection between multiple network instances is smooth, CCN restricts the CIDR blocks of the network instances.

-10.0.1.0/20, and VPC 1 can interconnect with other instances in CCN instance A. Then, VPC 2 is associated with CCN instance A, and the CIDR block of subnet B of VPC 2 is 10.0.1.0/24, which is contained in the CIDR block of subnet A. In this case, a CIDR block containment conflict occurs.
-As a result, the routing policy for subnet B is invalid by default, and VPC 2 cannot interconnect with other instances in CCN instance A.
+10.0.1.0/24, which is included in the CIDR block of subnet A in VPC 1.
+In this case, a CIDR inclusive conflict occurs.
+As a result, the routing policy of subnet B in VPC 2 will become invalid by default, and VPC 2 cannot interconnect with other network instances in CCN instance A.

-However, you can enable this invalid route in the route table of subnet B, so that you can forward data according to the longest mask matching rule.
-If the destination IP address of the routing policy is 10.0.1.0/24, the data will be forwarded to subnet B of VPC 2 according to the rule.
+However, you can enable this invalid route in the route table of subnet B, which can forward data according to the longest mask matching rule.
+If the destination IP address of the routing policy is